Are Greenhouses Green?

 These are the giants of the greenhouse world and they provide all year round ideal growing conditions enabling crops to be produced with factory precision and reliability.
 Crops often regarded by gardeners as annuals like tomatoes can be grown as perennials with constant fruiting mimicking conditions in the tropics.
 The temperature and internal atmosphere are usually computer monitored and artificial lighting used to enhance growth.
 The carbon requirements of the plants are often supplemented by the introduction of carbon dioxide gas.
 This can really only be described as “Factory Farming”.
 Such installations involve substantial initial investment and environmental impact but are an extremely cost effective way of producing food on a large scale.
 Due to the large heating requirements of these installations, they are often built adjacent to power generation plants utilising waste heat.

 So from the humble greenhouse at the bottom of the garden to the industrial giants, all greenhouses can help to produce more top quality produce than could ever be achieved outdoors and they represent a very efficient use of land.
-Their environmental credentials vary from having zero impact to being energy hungry producers of carbon dioxide but even the largest installations have little impact compared with most of industry often using recycled waste heat and employing sophisticated atmospheric controls with low energy lighting and high levels of insulation.
+The benefits of a greenhouse to the environment vary from having zero impact to being energy hungry producers of carbon dioxide.
+However, even the largest installations have little environmental impact compared with most of industry as greenhouses often use recycled waste heat and employ sophisticated atmospheric controls with low energy lighting and high levels of insulation.
 The main cause for concern would be in the use of manufactured carbon dioxide gas by some growers as this is almost always derived from the petrochemical industry.
 In these times of increasing levels of greenhouse gasses, there would seem to be some scope for employing systems of atmospheric carbon capture in the production of these products which would then render the process carbon neutral.

 Greenhouses are simply superb at maximising the potential of free solar energy to our advantage.
 Cooling is usually a simple matter of simply opening doors and windows with the possible use of shading during the hottest periods.
 Products can be grown that would otherwise have to be imported and these environmental savings can be offset against the energy costs of large establishments.
 So are greenhouses truly green? … You bet they are!